Degree Programs Overview

 Academic Programs Overview

-Guided by an Integral Vision, Meridian University offers Bachelor's Completion and Graduate Degree programs that educate students to engage the professions of Psychology, Business, Education, and the Arts in creative and transformative ways.
+Guided by an Integral Vision, Meridian University offers Graduate Degree programs that educate students to engage the professions of Psychology, Business, and Education in creative and transformative ways.
 These degree programs provide a cumulative, emergent, and integrated curriculum, empowering the student’s transformation both personally and professionally.

 Please contact admissions staff regarding the launch date for the new programs.